bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 ---------
 Module uses a specific instance to personalize its work.

-Instance is a full range of settings to perfom an exact executor type.
+Instance is a full range of settings to perform an exact executor type.

 Before creating an instance make sure all necessary *configuration* *settings* are added to the system.